-Advanced age, in itself, is not a barrier to driving, and functional ability rather than chronological age should be the criterion used in assessing the fitness to drive of older people, although physicians should be mindful that multi-morbidity increases with age14.
+Advanced age, in itself, is not a barrier to driving, and older drivers in general have an admirable safety record14.
+Functional ability rather than chronological age should be the criterion used in assessing the fitness to drive of older people, although physicians should be mindful that multi- morbidity increases with age15.
 Age-related physical and mental changes vary greatly between individuals but will eventually affect the ability to drive safely.
 Professional judgement must determine what is acceptable decline (compensated by the driver's long experience and self-imposed limitations on when and where they drive) and what is irreversible, hazardous deterioration in driving-related skills, requiring reporting to the NDLS.
 This may require careful consideration and specialist referral: options include specialist medical referral, occupational therapy assessment, and an on-road assessment.